 Sex Offender Search / Lookup

 All convicted sex offenders are listed and registered on a sex offender database.
 The people on these databases have been convicted of a sex offense.
 You can access sex offenders on the website, but keep in mind that you won’t get the exact address, rather the block that they live on.

 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket and any filings and documents filed in the case.
 You can access the court records on their website, or at the Big Horn County Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains a record of a person’s criminal background.
 These databases are all linked and you can track criminal backgrounds from other states.
-You can go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.
+You can go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.